Walze/youtube-playlist-average/README.md

 # Usage

-Change the playlistID in the key.json to the one you want to test.
+Create a key.json file and Change the playlistID to the one you want to test.

 ```json
 {